 In most states, licences are issued by classes, operating according to the weight of the vehicle being driven.
 Drivers of standard cars and trucks require a class A commercial driver’s license (CDL), while operators of heavier vehicles, including most tow trucks, require a Class B CDL to operate.
 More information can be found here.

-What are the ongoing expenses for a grocery store delivery business?
+What is the growth potential for a grocery delivery business?